officialnyabuto/officialnyabuto/README.md

 I find simplicity within complexity as I explore blockchain architecture and decentralized governance, building systems where security and scalability align seamlessly.
 I am fascinated by how code evolves and reshapes our approach to solving real-world problems.

-* 🌍  I'm based in Kenya
 * 🚀  I'm currently working on [ClearFund](http://github.com/officialnyabuto/clearfund)
-* 🧠  I'm learning advanced TypeScript and its frameworks, while exploring Layer 2 solutions and optimizing API integrations for enhanced blockchain and ecommerce experiences.
+* 🧠  I'm learning advanced TypeScript and its frameworks while exploring Layer 2 solutions and optimizing API integrations for enhanced blockchain and e-commerce experiences.

 ### Skills